-Put Call Ratio Formula
+Put Call Ratio Formula – How to Calculate the Put Call Ratio?

-The total open interest of both Calls and Puts for 1st September is 10,00,000 and 8,00,000 respectively then Put Call Ratio –
+For example, if the total open interest of both Calls and Puts on 1st September is 10,00,000 and 8,00,000 respectively then,

-8,00,000/10,00,000 = 0.8
+Put Call Ratio = 8,00,000/10,00,000 = 0.8

 How can one calculate the NSE Put Call Ratio in Real Time?